wanghaisheng/responsive-landing-page-starter/content/blog/en/push-and-conversational-sms-and-whatsapp-in-salesforce-with-vonage.md

 1. When connected to your Salesforce Org, go to 'Setup' in the top right.![](https://lh5.googleusercontent.com/5Ttiql-vKW8rW6qRbLysNHI12YNJPDgHYqwkpFrCt9JodR4DH5jACLQn5OKVzgSdyoSj7p_Qu9cZeZvVrF3niRGOcEYmjCHPhUvA8_MShnqMW7GOsjY1jw-eugkRwJQxRbLhlpwV)
 2. Search for App Manager in the left-hand menu.
 3. Then click on 'New Connected App'.
-4. Create the Connected App as per screenshot and tick 'Enable OAuth Settings'.
+4. Create the Connected App as per the screenshot and tick 'Enable OAuth Settings'.
-5. Add a callback URL to a local webhook (this does not get used in our case) under API section and select 'Full Access' under 'Selected OAuth Scopes':
+5. Add a callback URL to a local webhook (this does not get used in our case) under the API section and select 'Full Access' under 'Selected OAuth Scopes':

 ![](https://lh3.googleusercontent.com/Cmyhi8HbPvRf_otmSt0qIiQ5ZFZr0F1BIKzX0jnWQTZ_7DK3ZnAtw6OKY_jWpNRh6lt03Rv67WRoWsbffP4HValg24Ywy1cFJiTYox7sRrtr-TjPvZWUSh8Fz-0lS9oYXeiP2VAm)